Sharpz7-Archives/truce/README.md

 ## Installation

-Go the the [Releases](https://github.com/Sharpz7/rand-pine/releases) Page and download the latest release.
+- Go the the [Releases](https://github.com/Sharpz7/rand-pine/releases) Page and download the latest release.

+- Copy the libraries file to "My Documents/Arduino/libraries" (Note: You may need to create the libraries folder)

+- Copy the "rand-pine" folder to "My Documents/Arduino/libraries"

+- Open the Arduino IDE and open the "rand-pine" example.

 ## Libraries
 - [Ardiuno Threads](https://github.com/ivanseidel/ArduinoThread)